abhishekdiphu/Automatic-keypoint-localization-in-2dmedical-images/README.md

 heatmaps.
 The effectiveness of the network is trained and tested on the X-ray medical images of lower extremities and evaluated in terms of localization accuracy (within 10 mm tolerance).
+   Occlusions in medical images happens due to certain causes such as putting prosthetics on the bone joints or restricted view, making it harder for landmark localization.
+However, under this conditions, human vison can predict near accurate poses by exploiting geometric orientation of joint inter-connectivity between bones in the medical images.

 ## Sample input images (left) & its corresponding ground truth heatmap(right):
 <img src="readmeimages/inputs01.png" width="200px"/><img src="readmeimages/download1.png" width="200px"/>